oscar066/MovieAnalysis/README.md

 <img src="Title_VS_WorldWide_gross.png" alt="Title_VS_WorldWide_gross">

 ### Question 2: What Genres of films are currently doing best at box office?

 #### I : In terms of Worldwide Gross income

 <img src="Genres_VS_WorldWide_gross.png" alt="Genres_VS_WorldWide_gross">

-Analysis of the visualisation
-"""
-Analysis of the top 30 performing genres in terms of the WorldWide_gross income they generated
-"""
-#merging Title_df and Ratings_df on the column tconst
-Title_Rating_df = pd.merge(Title_df, Ratings_df, on='tconst')

 #### II : In terms of Ratings

 <img src="Genres_VS_Ratings.png" alt="Genres_VS_Ratings">